TronNatthakorn/react-native-wheel-pick/README.md

 If you use React Native Version less than 0.68 / Android older than 11 / iOS older than 15.2.
 It is possible to have unexpected bug.

 I rarely check this lib.
+(6 Months - 3 Years).
 Up on my life's time.

-If you want to pay me coffee for check & merge your request.
-Please contact me directly [facebook.com/tron.natthakorn](https://facebook.com/tron.natthakorn)
+If you want to pay me coffee for quickly check & merge your request.
+Please contact me directly [facebook.com/tron.natthakorn](https://facebook.com/tron.natthakorn) OR you can fork this project.

 ## Preview for version <= 1.12

 ![](https://preview.ibb.co/iUjDZo/screen1.png)

 ## Example code for version <= 1.12